microsoft/vcpkg/docs/users/registries.md

 ```

 Because exact matches are preferred over pattern matches, this configuration will make
-`qt-advanced-docking-system` and `qtkeycahin` resolve to the overriden default registry.
+`qt-advanced-docking-system` and `qtkeychain` resolve to the default registry.

 ### Versioning Support